mariettiell/material_bootstrap_theme/README.md

 # Material design for Bootstrap 3
 This theme is a skin for Bootstrap, which means that can be used with any site built with the Bootstrap framework 3.
 With easy installation and customization thanks to the LESS/SASS files included and the custom themes colors ready to use.
 This skin is based on a material design and also extends the styles directly applied to Bootstrap files.
 There’s no overwritten rules or bloating CSS, making a lightweight skin as Boostrap is itself.

-##Donate
+#Word of the author
-If you like the project, please support it, you will donate to it and put like
+If you like my work, put likes.
+Also subscribe for updatings.
+It is important for me!

 ##Browsers
 IE9+, Opera, Safari, Yandex browser, Chrome, Firefox, Mobile Safari, Android